erSubhashThapa/100daysofcode/r3-log.md

   Ok so does this mean I have to make a parent class for both of these components?
 I'm a little rusty with classes.

-  I decided to follow this tutorial to get my hands dirty with a working React Native Project.
+  I decided to follow this tutorial to get my hands dirty with a working React Native project:

   [React Native Tutorial 11: Creating a Calculator - Part 1](https://www.youtube.com/watch?v=TkYTPSVvMaM)